sebastian-stark/GalerkinTools/Readme.md

 the library is on problems involving different domain portions (e.g. different materials) as well as on problems involving unknown fields living on interfaces or boundaries.

-Minimum requirements: deal.II, lapacke, numdiff
+The library currently requires deal.II, lapacke and numdiff to be installed on your system (and cmake must be able to find them).
+To use the direct sequential solver interface of the library, deal.II must additionally be configured with UMFPACK.
-For direct sequential solver: deal.II configured with UMFPACK For distributed parallel computations: deal.II configured with MPI, PETSc (with mumps), p4est
+To use the distributed parallel capabilities of the library, deal.II must be configured with MPI, PETSc (including MUMPS for the parallel solver) and p4est.

+Installation of the library is through cmake:

+(1) place library source files into some folder /path/to/folder/GalerkinTools (you can use git clone https://github.com/starki0815/GalerkinTools.git for this)
+(2) cd /path/to/folder/
+(3) mkdir build
+(4) cd build
+(5) cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/dir ../GalerkinTools
+(6) make install
+(7) optionally set an environment variable to GALERKIN_TOOLS_DIR=/path/to/install/dir